 William W. Fisher, WilmerHale Professor of Intellectual Property Law; Faculty Director, Berkman Center for Internet and Society, Harvard Law School

 Joel Katz, Associate Professor of Medicine, Brigham and Women's Hospital, Harvard Medical school

 Karen Brennan, Assistant Professor of Education, Graduate School of Education

 Dimitar Sasselov, Phillips Professor of Astronomy; Director of the Harvard Origins of Life Initiative, Faculty of Arts & Sciences

-For information about past sessions, please visit the Talking About Teaching iSite.
+For more information about past sessions, please visit the Talking About Teaching archives.

 Supported by the Harvard Initiative for Learning & Teaching (HILT)